-- 1. Review longitudinal databases and analyze recruitment, hiring, retention and promotion data over several years to identify when non-job-related factors result in the significant underrepresentation of a monitored group. - a.
-Availability Analysis: The District will compare data of demographic groups with their expected representation to determine if there is underrepresentation. - Adverse Impact Test: An adverse impact test will review the selection rate for demographic groups by comparing it to the groups with the highest selection rate. - 2.
+- 1. The District will review longitudinal databases and analyze recruitment, hiring, retention and promotion data over several years to identify when non-job-related factors result in the significant underrepresentation of a monitored group. - a.
+Availability Analysis: The District will compare data of demographic groups with their expected representation to determine if there is underrepresentation. - b.
+Adverse Impact Test: An adverse impact test will review the selection rate for demographic groups by comparing it to the groups with the highest selection rate. - 2.
 Review recruitment methods to ensure quality and diversity are increased by targeting demographics that are underrepresented in each job category. - 3.
 Evaluate screening and selection to monitor the validity of the process, ensuring standards and procedures are being followed. - 4.
 Analyze committee composition to determine if diverse groups are being represented.
-Provide diversity training for screening committee members. - 5.
-Periodically review policies and procedures to determine if they create potential barriers and contributing to these disparities based on data analysis.
+Determine if expanded diversity training is required for committee chairs. - 5.
+Review policies and procedures to determine if they create potential barriers and contributing to these disparities.